Welcome to the

 Berlin Institute for the Foundations of Learning and Data (BIFOLD)

-funded by the German Ministry for Research and Education (BMBF).
+funded by the German Ministry of Research, Technology and Space (BMFTR).